Male Monastic Community

 The bhikkhu community at Amaravati was founded by Luang Por Sumedho in 1984.
 Its first members came from Cittaviveka Monastery.
 Many had spent some time training in Thailand at Wat Pah Pong.

-In November 2010 Luang Por Sumedho handed over the duties of Abbot of Amaravati to Ajahn Amaro and is now based in Thailand, where his monastic life began in 1966.
+In November 2010, Luang Por Sumedho handed over the duties of Abbot of Amaravati to Ajahn Amaro.

-A year of solitary practice followed.
-Although fruitful, this period showed him the need for a teacher who could guide him more actively.
+Although fruitful, the solitary practice showed him the need for a teacher who could more actively guide him.
 A fortuitous encounter with a visiting monk led him to Ubon province to practise with Venerable Ajahn Chah.
 He took dependence from Ajahn Chah and remained under his close guidance for ten years.
 In 1975, Luang Por Sumedho established Wat Pah Nanachat (International Forest Monastery) where Westerners could be trained in English.